SARDINE

 - Plain Iron w/traditional stove polish or Optional High Temp Paint.

--Porcelain Enamel Upgrade (green porcelain stove pictured above).
+-Porcelain Enamel Upgrade (green & red porcelain stove pictured above).

 - Right Hand Side Door Standard.
 Left Hand May Be Requested.